sfrezefo/proxysql/README.md

 monitoruser@mysqlpaasreplica2 if connecting to mysqlpaasreplica2.mysql.database.azure.com
 </pre>

-you can set a global variable that will automatically activate this feature.

-To activate the Azure specific behavior when using Azure Database for MySQL / MariaDB:
+you can have to set a global variable to activate the Azure specific behavior when using Azure Database for MySQL / MariaDB:
 <pre lang="bash" cssfile="another_style" >
 set mysql-azure_gen1_username='true';
 load mysql variables to runtime; ONLINE
 </pre>
 This is manadatory to use proxySQL with Azure Database for MySQL
 </pre>
 Now we configure proxysql through the proxysql admin.
 At initial startup proxysql reads its configuration from /etc/proxysql.cnf.
 This is where the admin user credentials are defined :
 <pre lang="bash" cssfile="another_style" >